 The Chicago stores and small stores in Arkansas and North Carolina are opening as Wal-Mart tries to reverse two years of declining sales at existing U.S. discount stores.

-The chain is trying to win back customers who are shopping more at chains such as Family Dollar Stores Inc
+The chain is trying to win back customers who are shopping more at chains such as Family Dollar Stores Inc <FDO.N> that pack a variety of food and basic goods into small shops.

 "I think it's fair to say there's a multibillion dollar growth opportunity in a lot of these cities, and Wal-Mart just hasn't had the right format to penetrate," said Natalie Berg, global research director at Planet Retail.